(previously known as Acigona infusella)

 The adult moths have brown forewings with a faint pattern.
 The hind wings are white with a faint brown edge, and a silken sheen.
 The moths have a wingspan of about 2 cms.

-The species now occurs in
+The species now also occurs in Australia in

 Further reading :